something1000/openmp-benchmark/README.md

 # OpenMP Benchmarks

-This repository contains reproduction scripts and collected results from master thesis titled **" Assessment of OpenMP constructs' performance on modern  multi-core architectures"**.
+This repository contains reproduction scripts and collected results from master thesis titled **"Assessment of OpenMP constructs' performance on modern  multi-core architectures"**.

-## Catalog Structure
+## Folder Structure
 - **compilers/** - this folder contains script which will download, build and install GCC and Clang compilers and download and install ICC and ICX compilers
 - **offloading_compilers/** - this folder contains script which will download, build and install GCC and Clang compilers with offloading to NVIDIA GPU's
 - **openmp_benchmarks/** - this folder contains C/C++ benchmarks code, benchmarks descriptors, and scripts to run these benchmarks